bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 You can read the current default values in the file [bigchaindb/\_\_init\_\_.py](https://github.com/bigchaindb/bigchaindb/blob/master/bigchaindb/__init__.py).
 (The link is to the latest version.)

-Running `bigchaindb -y configure rethinkdb` will generate a local config file in `$HOME/.bigchaindb` with all the default values, with two exceptions: It will generate a valid private/public keypair, rather than using the default keypair (`None` and `None`).
+Running `bigchaindb -y configure mongodb` will generate a local config file in `$HOME/.bigchaindb` with all the default values (for using MongoDB as the database backend), with two exceptions: it will generate a valid private/public keypair, rather than using the default keypair (`None` and `None`).

 ## keypair.public & keypair.private